alexanderguzhva/DFLighting/README.md

 # DFLighting
 Dwarf Fortress Lighting project that I completed during hurricane Sandy just for fun.
+This Lighting Engine was designed to handle thousands of 3D point lights in real-time in a boxed world.

 I'm refactoring it.

-ALL LIGHTS ARE 3D LIGHTS, not 2D!!!!!!!!!!!!!!!!
+ALL LIGHTS ARE true 3D LIGHTS, not 2D!!!!!!!!!!!!!!!!

 Check this out (more on my youtube channel).
 Note that all slowdowns are because of very naive A* algorithm.